MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

   Skip step 2) above.

   4) Enter the following command `docker-compose up --build`
+  5) Go to `locahost` to access the website.

   All other step are identical.
 Note: don't run test volumes on the same machine as prod volumes; they share the same volume names.